How to Create an SEO Content Strategy for Your Local Business

 For example, you want to write an article about the Mediterranean diet.
 Although driving a lot of traffic, this keyword has high competition, with a difficulty score of 86.

-Step 6: Optimize Your Google Business Profile (GBP)
+Step 6: Sync content with your Google Business Profile

 GBP is one of the most powerful tools in your local SEO arsenal.
-It’s often the first impression potential customers get of your business since they come across it in Google Search and Maps results.
-It’s your digital storefront in Google’s ecosystem.
+Your prospects often get the first impression of your business from GBP since they come across it in Google Search and Maps results.
 When fully optimized, it can help your business rank higher in local search, capture more qualified leads, and build trust before customers even click through to your site.

-Therefore, to complement and strengthen your content strategy, make sure your GBP is fully optimized:
+For a strong content strategy, make sure your GBP is duly set:

 - Ensure your business name, address, and phone number (NAP) are consistent across the web.